 The wellness visit is not intended to screen for a mental health diagnosis or disorder.
 The wellness visit offers an opportunity for an employee to discuss coping strategies and solutions to deal with the various stressors of being a first responder as well as be given psychoeducation about individual mental health wellness.

-The wellness check is usually completed yearly, and the cost is covered by the department or county agency.
-However, if an employee would want additional sessions with a mental health professional they would be offered to be seen by a First Responder Wellness Center mental health professional or would be given referrals to other mental health professionals outside of the wellness visits.
-Any additional sessions would be at the cost of the individual employee utilizing their own insurance or payment and not covered by the department or county.
+The wellness visit is usually completed yearly, and the cost is covered by the department or county agency.
+However, if an employee would want additional sessions with a mental health professional, they would be offered to be seen by a First Responder Wellness Center mental health professional or would be given referrals to other mental health professionals outside of the wellness visits.
+Any additional sessions would be at the cost of the individual employee utilizing their own insurance or payment methods and is not covered by the department or county.

 The only information that is shared with the department or county would be the employee’s name and attendance date.
-All conversations shared with the mental health professionals are confidential except in the following circumstance, as is required by law:
+All conversations shared with a mental health professionals are confidential except in the following circumstance, as required by law:

 1) An employee is deemed an immediate threat to themselves or another.
 Even in this situation, the clinician will take time to assess the threat; 2) An employee discloses that they are abusing a child, elderly or disabled person.

-The First Responders Wellness Center would be willing to conduct the wellness checks at a confidential location at your facility or one of our offices in Lombard or Mount Prospect.
+The First Responders Wellness Center would be willing to conduct the wellness checks at a confidential location at your facility or one of our offices in Lombard, Lincolnshire/Deerfield, or Chicago.

-The First Responders Wellness Center has 6 staff members that are all current or former first responders, family of first responders, or professional who worked directly with first responders that could accommodate seeing employees at different days and times M-F from 8 am to 8 pm or Saturday from 9-2 pm.
+The First Responders Wellness Center has 11 staff members that are all current or former first responders, family of first responders, or professional who worked directly with first responders that could accommodate seeing employees at different days and times M-F from 8 am to 8 pm or Saturday from 9-2 pm.